-Dog Regulations
+Dog Regulation

 The village currently has a local law to regulate the keeping and running at large of dogs within the village boundaries.
-The town has a local law for dogs at large that applies to the hamlet of Pierrepont.
+The town has a local law for dogs at large that applies to the hamlet of Pierrepont Manor.
 Both the village and the town rely on the County for dangerous dogs.
-Upon dissolution of the village, the dog regulations will remain in effect for up to two years, during which time the town can adopt a local law of its own to apply within the former village (similar to what is in place for Pierrepont).
+Upon dissolution of the village, the dog regulation will remain in effect for up to two years, during which time the town can adopt a local law of its own to apply within the former village (similar to what is in place for Pierrepont Manor).
+Action on this recommendation is at the discretion of the Town Board.